bjcosta/landscaping/README.md

 >
 > Providing shade in the summer and open to sunlight in the winter, it is a perfect space to entertain a few guests in a calming and peaceful environment.

-I used this guide to create the goal statement: https://www.milkwood.net/2015/10/26/permaculture-design-process-1-writing-a-goal-statement/
+I used this guide to create the goal statement: <https://www.milkwood.net/2015/10/26/permaculture-design-process-1-writing-a-goal-statement/>

-# Key technologies

-## Polyculture/Diversity
+# Polyculture/Diversity

 The idea here is that a diverse ecosystem is typically more resiliant.
 This includes diversity in plants animals and insects.
 Many of the technologies listed on this page contribute to this diversity in one way or another.